+The Board is enabled to discharge its responsibilities through receipt and review of appropriate management information, regular oversight of the business and the participation in on-going training and briefings.
 The Board shall meet as often as is appropriate to fulfil its responsibilities effectively and prudently, reflective of the nature, scale and complexity of the Company's activities.
 The Board will meet at least four times a year.